 - Initial attention should be directed at oxygen delivery and assisted ventilation if necessary.
 Hyperbaric oxygen has not demonstrated substantial benefits. - Hypotension should respond to Trendelenburg's position and intravenous fluids; otherwise dopamine may be needed. - Symptomatic patients with methaemoglobin levels over 30% should receive methylene blue.
 (Cyanosis, alone, is not an indication for treatment).
 The usual dose is 1-2 mg/kg of a 1% solution (10 mg/ml) IV over 50 minutes; repeat, using the same dose, if symptoms of hypoxia fail to subside within 1 hour. - Thorough cleansing of the entire contaminated area of the body, including the scalp and nails, is of utmost importance.

-BIOLOGICAL EXPOSURE INDEX - BEI

-These represent the determinants observed in specimens collected from a healthy worker exposed at the Exposure Standard (ES or TLV):
+BIOLOGICAL EXPOSURE INDEX - BEI - These represent the determinants observed in specimens collected from a healthy worker exposed at the Exposure Standard (ES or TLV):

-Comment Determinant Index Sampling Time 1.5% of haemoglobin During or end of shift B, NS, SQ 1.
-Methaemoglobin in blood
+Determinant Index Sampling Time Comment 1.
+Methemoglobin in blood 1.5% of hemoglobin During or end of shift B, NS, SQ

-B: Background levels occur in specimens collected from subjects NOT exposed
+B: Background levels occur in specimens collected from subjects ${\bf NOT}$ exposed